Easy Air Fryer Steak Fries Recipe from Scratch

 - See below for fabulous dipping sauce ideas!

-Dip those fabulous steak fries in your favorite dipping sauce, delicious in homemade Ranch Dressing, barbecue sauce, my Honey Teriyaki Sauce, this amazing Bacon Aioli or ketchup.
+Dip those fabulous steak fries in your favorite dipping sauce, delicious in homemade Ranch Dressing, barbecue sauce, my Honey Teriyaki Sauce, how about this Smashburger Fry Sauce, Chunky Blue Cheese dressing and this amazing Bacon Aioli or ketchup.

 Storage